codefresh-io/docs.codefresh.io/_docs/integrations/argo-cd.md

 ## Connecting to your ArgoCD cluster

 To configure the integration go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
-On the first section called *Integrations* click the *Configure* button next to *ArgoCD*.
+On the first section called *Integrations* click the *Configure* button next to *GitOps*.

 {% include image.html
   lightbox="true"